aidotse/Decentralized-EO/README.md

 conda env create -f environment.yml
 ```

-This will create a new conda environment called `eo` and install the required software packages.
+This will create a new conda environment called `licos` and install the required software packages.
 To activate the new environment, you can use:

 ```
-conda activate eo
+conda activate licos
 ```

 To update the environment after changes, you can use